 During a 12 year tenure as a grade school music educator, she co-wrote music curriculum for the Fort Worth Independent School District and participated in district and community racial and systemic equity work.
 In 2019 and 2020, Brandi served on the Texas African American Studies Course Curriculum Advisory Team, which helped formulate curriculum standards for Texas’ first state-approved African American Studies course.

-Brandi also works as consultant, presenter, and speaker on topics including decolonizing and antiracist philosophies, jazz and the centrality of Blackness in American roots music, culturally relevant practices, organizational equity practices, and curriculum development.
-Her research and scholarship focuses on antiracism, decolonization, Black feminist thought, and Afrofuturism.
+As a presenter, consultant, and speaker Brandi engages topics including decolonizing and antiracist philosophies, jazz and the centrality of Blackness in American roots music, culturally relevant practices, organizational equity practices, and curriculum development.
+Their research and scholarship focuses on antiracism, decolonization, Black feminist thought, and Afrofuturism.
 Her writing has been featured in The New York Times, The Orff Echo, The Illinois Music Educator Journal, Music Education Journal, The Oxford Handbook of Care in Music Education, The Bluegrass Situation and the Decolonizing the Music Room site.